MikeDacre/tmux-zsh-vim-titles/README.md

 - `tmux_win_other_fmt='#I:#W#F'`
 - `zsh_title_hosts='{}'`

+Note, after altering any of these settings, run `tmux source ~/.tmux.conf` to implement the changes.

 The format strings that start with a `#` are tmux specific and can be found in the tmux man page. `#S` is the session name, `#I` is the window number, `#h` is the short hostname, it is modified by `zsh_title_hosts`.
 This variable holds a